 In a zero trust environment you must be able to monitor your entire IT environment for signs of malicious activity.
 You likely have a SIEM solution, along with CRM, IAM, IGA, PAM and possibly a whole lot more data sources.
 But these disparate applications often operate in silos.
 They provide different types of security information that sometimes even conflict with one another.
 Our security analytics platform, Gurucul Risk Analytics (GRA), can aggregate data from all those sources to give you a 360-degree view of your users’ and entities’ behavior.

-You also need a security analytics solution that can operate in your particular IT ecosystem.
+To achieve zero trust, you also need a security analytics solution that can operate in your particular IT ecosystem.
 Whether you have a cloud, on premise, or hybrid infrastructure, Gurucul has a deployment option for you:

 - Appliances – pre-loaded, ready to provision on-premise